shaloo/docs.arcana/docs/howto/integrate-app/react-nextjs.md

 That is all! :material-party-popper:

 The React/Next.js app is now successfully integrated with the {{config.extra.arcana.sdk_name}} using the Auth-React wrapper.
-Check out another example with source code demonstrating [[react-code-sample|React app integration]].
+Refer to the [Auth Examples](https://github.com/arcana-network/auth-examples) for working integration examples.

 ## What's Next?